The Biggest Difference Is that Females Can Elect to Use Oral Contraceptives and/or Oral Anti-androgens

 The Science

-Due to higher levels of male hormones (androgens), the skin of males and females is different.
+Due to higher levels of male hormones (androgens), the skin of males is different from that of females.

 Males have: